FINNGEN/finemapping-pipeline/README.md

 - se	original se
 - most_severe most severe consequence of the variant
 - gene_most_severe gene corresponding to most severe consequence

+#### PHENONAME.SUSIE_99.snp.filter.tsv
+Same as PHENONAME.SUSIE.snp.filter.tsv but corresponding to 99% CS results.

+#### PHENONAME.SUSIE_extend.snp.filter.tsv
+Same as PHENONAME.SUSIE.snp.filter.tsv but may contain extra variants on top of 95% CS up to forming 99% CS.
+Contains 2 additional columns:

+- cs_99 indicator which CS this variant is part of.
+- cs_specific_prob_99 PIP in 99% CS solution
+Note that in case variant is not part of 95% CS but belongs to 99% CS, cs field=-1 and cs_99 contains the CS id.

 ### FINEMAP outputs